-The FCA gets ready to be activated, when the FCA is selected on the LCD display, and when the following prerequisites are satisfied.
+FCA system gets ready to be activated, when the "Active assist" or "Warning only" under the Forward Safety is selected on the LCD display, and when the following prerequisites are satisfied.

-- The ESC (Electronic Stability Control) is activated. - Vehicle speed is over 8 km/h (5 mph).
-(The FCA is only activated within a certain speed range.) - The system detects a vehicle or pedestrian in front, which may collide with your vehicle.
-(The FCA may not be activated or may sound a warning alarm in accordance with the driving situation or vehicle condition.) - The FCA may not operate properly according to the frontal situation, the direction and speed of pedestrian.
+- The ESC is activated. - The driving speed is over 5 mph (8 km/h).
+(However, FCA is activated within certain driving speed.) - When recognizing the vehicle or the pedestrian or the cyclist in front.
+(However, FCA does not activate according to conditions in front and vehicle systems, but it notices only certain warnings.) - FCA does not operate properly or it only produces a warning alarms in accordance with the driving or vehicle condition. - If the warning only under the Forward Safety is selected, FCA produces only warning alarms in accordance with the collision risk levels.

+FCA may not operate properly according to the frontal situation, the direction of pedestrian or cyclist and speed.

-- Completely stop the vehicle on a safe location before operating the switch on the steering wheel to activate/ deactivate the FCA system. - The FCA automatically activates upon placing the Engine Start/Stop button to the ON position.
-The driver can deactivate the FCA by canceling the system setting on the LCD display.
-To avoid driver distractions, do not attempt to set or cancel the FCA while driving the vehicle. - The FCA automatically deactivates upon canceling the ESC (Electronic Stability Control).
-When the ESC is canceled, the FCA cannot be activated on the LCD display.
-The FCA warning light will illuminate, but it does not indicate a malfunction of the system.
+- Completely stop the vehicle in a safe location before operating the switch on the steering wheel to activate/deactivate FCA system. - FCA system automatically activates upon placing the ignition switch to the ON position.
+The driver can deactivate FCA system by canceling the system setting on the LCD display or Infotainment System screen. - FCA system automatically deactivates upon canceling the ESC.
+When the ESC is canceled, FCA system cannot be activated on the LCD display or Infotainment System screen.

+FCA system warning light will illuminate, which is normal.